gargijs/SpotVital/README.md

 </p>

 ## What is SpotVital?
-* An app📲📲📲 that let you share🎭 Real time locations.🧿🧿
+* An app📲📲📲 that let you share🎭 Real time locations🧿🧿

 # How to📲 Download SpotVital?